NDS for Azure - Installation and Management

 For example: /visible_dir1/,/visible_dir2/

 2. Provide a comma-separated list of absolute paths from the root to exclude.
-By default, noting is excluded.
+By default, nothing is excluded.

 For example: /.nasuni/,/excluded_dir1/,/excluded_dir2/subdir/.